datavzrd/datavzrd.github.io/src/docs/advanced_tutorial.rst

     mv config.yaml config.yte.yaml

 Next up we can add the new tables to the report.
-We will do that by adding the following section to or config file ``config.yte.yaml``:
+We will do that by adding the following section to our config file ``config.yte.yaml``:

 .. code-block:: yaml